 We used RagTag to produce high-quality chromosome-scale reference genomes for M82 and S100.
-Briefly, for each genotype we assembled HiFi and ONT data independently.
-After screening the HiFi primary contigs for contaminates and organellar sequences, we used RagTag "patch" to patch the HiFi contigs with the ONT contigs, ultimately increasing the N50 from 20.1 to 40.8 Mbp and 12.6 to 27.8 Mbp in S100 and M82, respectively, without introducing any gaps (Fig. 2d, Supplementary Table 1).
-After patching, S100 chromosomes 1 and 5 and M82 chromosome 7 were each represented in a single chromosome-scale contig (Fig. 2e).
-To build 12 chromosome-scale pseudomolecules for each assembly, we incorporated a variety of physical and spatial proximity maps into RagTag "merge" to reconcile alternative scaffolding possibilities into final assembly solutions.
-Finally, each set of scaffolds were manually validated and corrected with Juicebox Assembly Tools and the assemblies were packaged according to our Pan-Sol specification (https://github.com/pan-sol/pan-sol-spec) [18].
-The final S100 and M82 assemblies had a QV score of 56.6 and 53.1, respectively, and re-mapping Hi-C data indicated broad structural accuracy for each assembly (Supplementary Fig. 2), demonstrating that RagTag allows fast and accurate generation of chromosome-scale assemblies with little manual intervention.
+For each genotype, we assembled HiFi and ONT data independently.
+After screening the HiFi primary contigs for contaminates and organellar sequences, we used RagTag "patch" to patch the HiFi contigs with the ONT contigs, ultimately increasing the N50 from 20.1 to 40.8 Mbp and 12.6 to 27.8 Mbp in S100 and M82, respectively, without introducing any gaps (Fig. 1h, Additional file 1: Fig. S11, Additional file 2: Table S3).
+After patching, S100 chromosomes 1 and 5 and M82 chromosome 7 were each represented in a single chromosome-scale contig (Fig. 1i).
+A comparison to other patching tools showed that RagTag "patch" outperformed DENTIST [20] and it was competitive with SAMBA [21] and Quickmerge [22] (Additional file 2: Table S4).
+We incorporated a variety of physical and spatial proximity maps into RagTag "merge"

+to build 12 chromosome-scale pseudomolecules for each assembly (Additional file 2: Table S5).
+For S100, RagTag synergistically combined three distinct scaffolding solutions (two homology-based and one Hi-C based) to generate a new solution.
+While two distinct scaffolding solutions were used as input for M82 (homology-based and Hi-C-based), the output was identical to the homology-based input scaffolds.
+This agreement between the homology-based and the Hi-C-based scaffolds served as a validation of the homology-based scaffolds.
+Finally, each set of scaffolds was manually validated and corrected with Juicebox Assembly Tools and the assemblies were packaged according to our Pan-Sol specification (https://github.com/pan-sol/pan-sol-spec) [23].
+The final S100 and M82 assemblies had a QV score of 56.6 and 53.1, respectively, and re-mapping Hi-C data indicated broad structural accuracy for each assembly (Additional file 2: Table S3, Additional file 1: Fig. S12), demonstrating that RagTag allows fast and accurate generation of chromosome-scale assemblies with little manual intervention.

 Using a read mapping approach, we previously reported that S100 and M82 are admixed due to historical breeding, and are thus structurally distinct from the Heinz 1706 reference genome [2].
-When comparing all three genomes, we confirmed elevated rates of structural variation across broad chromosomal regions, indicating introgressions from wild relatives (Fig. 2f, g).
-Multiple chromosomes, such as chromosomes 4, 9, 11, and 12 in S100 and chromosomes 4, 5, and 11 in M82, are nearly entirely introgressed from wild relatives, and within introgressions we detected several large inversions.
-The largest inversion, a ~8.6 Mbp inversion observed on chromosome 9 of S100, was recently discovered in the wild tomato S. pimpinellifolium accession LA2093 and was genotyped in 99% of S. pimpinellifolium accessions, reinforcing the contribution of S. pimpinellifolium and other wild tomato species to the S100 and M82 genomes [4].
+When comparing all three genomes, we confirmed elevated rates of structural variation across broad chromosomal regions, indicating introgressions from wild relatives (Fig. 1i-k).
+Multiple chromosomes, such as chromosomes 4, 9, 11, and 12 in S100 and chromosomes 4, 5, and 11 in M82, are nearly entirely introgressed from wild relatives, and within introgressions, we detected several large inversions.
+The largest inversion, a $\sim$ 8.6-Mbp inversion observed on chromosome 9 of S100, was recently discovered in the wild tomato S. pimpinellifolium accession LA2093 and was genotyped in 99% of S. pimpinellifolium accessions, reinforcing the contribution of S. pimpinellifolium and other wild tomato species to the S100 and M82 genomes [4].
 Such widespread structural variation between these three tomato accessions highlights the need for personalized genomes to mitigate reference bias and false signals in genomics experiments.